cass-community/cass-community.github.io/_sw/open-mpi.md

 #
 # INSTRUCTIONS
 #   This is a Jekyll Markdown file, which starts with YAML "frontmatter."
 For the product
-#   catalog, we will be using only the YAML frontmatter (between the "---" separators).
+#   catalog, we will be using only the YAML frontmatter (between the "---" seperators).
 #   Please leave the main body empty.
 #
 #   Please name the file itself for the software product: <name>.md